 - 'what professional expertise is needed for in each assessment and when or if particular training is required.
 This should not unduly restrict the range of assessors that can be used, but where particular professional qualifications, experience, credibility or training is necessary, this should be clear'.

-The guidance also refers to the Academy of Medical Royal Colleges' Requirements for examiners and assessors, developed with our endorsement in 2014.
-Although this guidance refers to examiners who still have their licence to practise but no longer practise, it's not an absolute requirement of our standards.
+The guidance Requirements for examiners and assessors sets out an expectation that examiners who no longer practise still maintain their licence to practise, but this is not an absolute requirement of our standards.

 Some areas that you should consider are: